junxit/us-congress-bills-113/metadata.md

 - 2014-03-25 — Placed on the Union Calendar, Calendar No. 286.
 - 2014-03-25 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-384.
 - 2014-03-25 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-384.
+- 2014-04-01 — Considered under suspension of the rules. (consideration: CR H2763-2779)
+- 2014-04-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4005.
+- 2014-04-01 — Mr. Hunter moved to suspend the rules and pass the bill, as amended.
+- 2014-04-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2763-2772)
+- 2014-04-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2763-2772)